agplusman/kata-gpt/kata.md

 Output in table format: Provide details of component communications such as Events and Topics,  Messages and Queues and describe where they are synchronous,  asynchronous including reasons why selected.

-Design all contracts needed.
+Design all contracts schema needed.

+F. Design a schema and if necessary show how you would uncouple the schema for microservices.
+Develop a Structurizr sequence diagram.

-F. Implementation
+G. Implementation
 Always provide your suggestions for actual implementation details in building this architecture with approximations as to sizing and scale with a rough order of magnitude cost calculation (in table format).
 Ask the user for a provider  (a)AWS, (z)Azure, (g)Google Cloud.
 Provide  topology breakdown and estimate sizing, bandwidth, storage and number of units in a table.
 Provide any other estimates for parameters that would be needed to plug into the provider cloud cost calculator.
 Provide code for Structurizr deployment view of the selected implementation.

-G. Design a schema and if necessary show how you would uncouple the schema for microservices.
-Develop a Structurizr sequence diagram.

 H. Architectural decision records (ADRs)
 Use the guide in the attached ADR.txt to document all the key decisions made in steps A through G using the ADR.txt framework attached.
 Ensure at least 10+ ADR's are written.
 Format as markdown code.